nLab Higgs field

 While all these articles essentially describe the Higgs mechanism, apparently only the one by Peter Higgs explicitly points out that this mechanism predicts the existence of a new, then unobserved, boson, the one therefore now called the Higgs boson.

-The general theory of spontaneous symmetry breaking is reviewed in
+Review of the general theory of spontaneous symmetry breaking:

 • Jeremy Bernstein, Spontaneous symmetry breaking, gauge theories, the Higgs mechanism and all that, Rev. Mod.
 Phys.
 46, 7–48 (1974) (pdf)